St. Mary's College, Hyderabad: About the college

-Academics

-St Mary's College offers nine undergraduate programmes of six-semester duration such as Bachelor of Business Administration, Bachelor of Arts (Mass communication), Bachelor of Arts (Psychology) Bachelor of Commerce (General/Computer Applications/ and Business Analytics), and Bachelor of Science (Maths, Electronics & Computer Science / Maths, Stats & Computer Science / Biotechnology, Biochemistry & Chemistry) under the Choice-Based Credit System.
-In addition, the college also offers several certificate courses in diverse areas, including in conversational French and Spanish.

 The college is organised into five major academic departments: English & Languages, Business Management, Commerce, Sciences, and Social Sciences & Humanities.
 Each of these departments are led by a head of the department.
 The college also have a head for corporate relations and a head for student activities and alumni relations.
 Mr T Joseph Christadoss, head, Department of Social Sciences & Communication, was awarded the Telangana State Award for Teachers in September 2017.

 The college's Student Information System and online administration are powered by Fedena.
 The college has its own learning portal built on Moodle for e-learning.
 These platforms allow for effective blended learning strategies involving offline and online courses.

 Library is maintaining a blog namely oursmclibrary covers all previous question papers, library activities etc.